531 PI

 Upon PMN News' request to the MoE for comment, Julia Novak, General Manager of New Zealand Curriculum & Te Whāriki, responded below:

 In 2023, the contract was extended for a further two years (to December 2025).
-After reviewing investments to support Pacific education priorities, it was decided to shorten the extension by one year (to November 2024).
+After a Ministry wide cost savings review, investments to support Pacific education priorities were reviewed, it was decided to shorten the extension by a year (to November 2024).